oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 }
 ~~~

-SD-JWT-based Verifiable Credentials {{SD-JWT.VC}} introduce the usage of a status mechanism in Section 3.2.2.2.
-The "status" object uses the same encoding as a JWT as defined in {{referenced-token-jose}}.

-The following is a non-normative example of a Referenced Token in SD-JWT-VC serialized form as received from an Issuer:
+SD-JWT-based Verifiable Credentials {{SD-JWT.VC}} section 3.2.2.2. introduces the usage of the status mechanism defined in this section.
+Therefore, an SD-JWT VC can be considered a Referenced Token.
+The following is a non-normative example of a Referenced Token in SD-JWT VC serialized form as received from an Issuer:

 ~~~ ascii-art